 - 30. Basic backpacking equipment display

-- One-day backpacking menu display (professionally/creatively displayed)
+- 31. One-day backpacking menu display

-- Exhibit of a first aid kit with an inventory list for backpacking
+- (professionally/creatively displayed)32.
+Exhibit of a first aid kit with an inventory list

-- Story of backpacking trip (photos optional)
+- for backpacking 33.
+Story of backpacking trip (photos optional)

 - 34. Any other backpacking trip exhibit

-- Exhibit on orienteering
+- 35. Exhibit on orienteering

+- Exhibit on oriented

-- 36. Exhibit on safety
+Exhibit on safety